-Permissions have gotten expensive.
-I mean, really expensive... especially for images and video content.
+Permissions have gotten expensive, especially for images and video content.
 For content creators, finding engaging photos, maps, or artwork for free in the public domain takes as much time as crafting an entire narrative.

-Why the price hike?
+So why the price hike?
 Rights holders are catching on to the almost boundless audience that will see an image in both print and digital and they're feeling the pinch of all the public domain images out there to choose from.
-If you're up to speed on the OER movement, you're probably on the search for public domain images, yourself.
-But discovering the right content can be difficult, so chances are you skip the research and toss your permissions budget at the issue - a quick fix, but not good for the ol' ROI.
+If you're up to speed on the OER movement, you're probably in search of public domain images.
+But finding the best-fit imagery for your content can be difficult, so chances are you skip the research and toss some budget into stock photo licenses - a quick fix, but not good for long-term ROI.

 In this OER series of articles, we will examine the ways to incorporate free material into your content to make it engaging for your learners and lighter on your wallet.
 So let's start by looking at public domain images.
 The internet may offer a lot of grey area, but creative commons has pierced through by simplifying the rights process with their easy-to-follow rating system.
-So there are clearly labeled public domain images out there... but the question is where to find it.
-Let's look at three of the most recent and most exciting open participants.
+While there are clearly labeled public domain images out there, the question is how do you find them?

 The Art of Public Domain Images: The Met's Open Access

-The search functionality is fairly easy.
-From the home site, simply click on "Art," then "Collections," then filter on the left by “Public Domain Artworks.”
+The search functionality is also fairly easy.
+From the homepage, simply click on Art > Collections, then filter on the left by “Public Domain Artworks.”
 Still want to make sure you have the right content?
 Each image comes with a CC0 "Public Domain" logo at the bottom of the screen next to your download options.

-For those concerned also with alt text or metadata tagging, the Met is also including under the CC0 designation the background information (known as “tombstone data”) via Github.
+For those also concerned with alt text or metadata tagging, the Met also includes the background information (known as “tombstone data”) via Github under the CC0 designation.
 Though there isn't an API yet, the website assures art enthusiasts that it's on its way.

 The Scholarship of Open: NYPL Digital Collections

-Like most sites, the works in the the New York Public Library’s Digital Collections range from both public domain and rights restricted.
-However, the library boasts an impressive 180,000 items that are not only in the public domain, they are tagged with metadata and come with a CC0 designation.
+Like most sites, the works provided in the New York Public Library’s Digital Collections range from both public domain and rights restricted.
+However, the library boasts an impressive 180,000 items that are not only in the public domain, but that are tagged with metadata and come with a CC0 designation.

 On January 6, 2016, the NYPL became a leader in open education images by making these items searchable and readily available for download and reuse.

 The NYPL even has a nifty project they call the Public Domain Remix which weaves a beautiful tapestry of all their public domain content together, like a mosaic of free educational imagery.
-Explore a gamified look into mansion floor plans, compare images of the Fifth Avenue of today to that of 1911, or explore the Green Books, a series of travel guides from 1937 to 1964 for black travelers.
+Explore a gamified look into mansion floor plans, compare images of the Fifth Avenue of today to that of 1911, or explore the Green Books, a series of travel guides from 1937 to 1964.

 The Science of Free: Navigating NASA

-As we march in the streets for science, NASA is making science imagery more readily accessible virtually.
-According to Open Culture, NASA released in March over 140,000 images, video, and other multimedia free for use.
+NASA is making science imagery more readily and digitally accessible as well.
+According to Open Culture, NASA released over 140,000 images, videos, and other multimedia for free use.
 The user-friendly interface resembles that of other online photo galleries like Shutterstock and is just as easy to navigate.
 Content is downloadable in large, hi-res formats and tagged for easy searching.